sawsage8050/reconix/README.md

 ## Known Issues

-* Aggressive discovery mode is slower but more accurate
+* Aggressive host discovery (`-PA`) is slower but more accurate
-* Some wordlists may require manual extraction
+* Some wordlists may require manual extraction (rockyou.txt.gz)
-* Metasploit integration only generates commands (manual execution required)
+* Metasploit resource scripts require manual review before execution
+* VHost fuzzing requires a known domain name
+* SMB enumeration may fail on modern Windows with SMB signing enabled

 ---

 ## TODO

+- [ ] Add HTTP parameter fuzzing
+- [ ] Add DNS zone transfer checks
-* Database storage
+- [ ] Database storage for scan history
-* Optional GUI
+- [ ] Optional GUI mode
-* Improved error handling
-* Additional exploitation modules
+- [ ] Support for custom NSE scripts
+- [ ] Add email/report scheduling
+- [ ] Add exploit suggestion AI (based on CVE scores)

+---

+## Changelog

+### v1.0 (Current)
+* Custom brute force engine (SSH/FTP/SMB)
-* Custom NSE script support
+* Custom web fuzzer (directory/subdomain/vhost)
+* Metasploit automation with resource scripts
+* HTML reports with interactive charts
+* SMB enumeration and file download
+* Removed Hydra and Gobuster dependencies

+---

+## FAQ

+**Q: Why is it asking for wordlists in /usr/share/seclists?**
+A: Install SecLists: `sudo apt install seclists` or provide custom paths when prompted.

+**Q: Can I use this on Windows?**
+A: Theoretically yes (Python is cross-platform), but nmap and some features require elevated privileges.
+Linux is recommended.

+**Q: Why is brute forcing so slow?**
+A: Network speed, target rate limiting, and wordlist size affect speed.
+Use smaller wordlists or increase threads.

+**Q: Is this better than using Hydra/Gobuster directly?**
+A: For most pentesting scenarios, yes - easier to install and customize.
+For maximum performance on huge wordlists, the original C/Go tools are faster.

+**Q: Can I contribute new modules?**
+A: Yes!
+Fork the repo, add your module, and submit a pull request.

 ---